superpaulza/NOBOIShooter/README.md

-# NOBOIShooter
+# withLuckAndWisdomProject

 ## Overview

-Puzzle Bobble-like game project using Monogame (C#).
+Catapult game project using Monogame (C#).

 ## Mechanic

-- Starting pattern of bubbles
-- Shooting a bubble
+- Shooting object forward and it's affected by gravity.
-- Bubble-popping when three or more bubbles with same colour connect.
-- "Ceiling Dropping" when some time passes.
-- Player wins when they clear all bubbles, player loses when a bubble reaches the boundary.
+- Multiple action when object hit the destination object.
+- Endless game.
+- The difficulty increases as you progress through the levels.

 ## Tools